If you know of any locations where feijoas are growing in UK public parks would love to hear.

-If you’re in or near London there are a few plants that fruit in public places as well as Kew Gardens.
+Are you in or near London?
+There are a few plants that fruit in public places as well as Kew Gardens.

 Feijoa map – Hyde Park – Kensington Gardens